2019/20 Woodford Folk Festival

 - Further correspondence will be sent to each stallholder leading up to the festival regarding information and hot gossip relating to our stalls including your camping requirements for you and your staff, once you have secured your place.

-We sincerely thank you for looking through our terms and conditions and showing interest in joining us.
-We receive many 100’s of applications and inquiries; however, we are unable to support all applications each year for many reasons.
-If we are unable to provide you with a site this year we wish you well with your endeavours and thank you for the time you took to apply.
+Thank you for looking through our terms and conditions and the other documents regarding the festival, even if you choose not to proceed, we appreciate that you showed interest in the festival.
+Each year, we receive many 100’s of applications and inquiries; sadly we are unable to support all applications each year for many reasons.
+If we are unable to provide you with a site this year, we wish you well with your endeavors and thank you for the time you took to apply.